Introduction

 while True:

-# Re-write this ourput each time we poll: Note: This message will only update
+# Re-write this output each time we poll.
+Note: This message will only update once

-# once per `interval` (5 seconds), so if a smooth countdown is desired, that
+# per `interval` (e.g., 5 seconds), so if a smooth countdown is desired, that will

 print(